 The most powerful graphics card is now widely available.
-Amazon has some under $600, Newegg has some new inventory on a $570 model, but the rest are price gouging models not worth your money.
+Amazon has some under $600, Newegg has some new inventory on a $590 model, and there are plenty of reasonably prices cards now.
 Keep checking Amazon / Newegg for new inventory around the same price, too.

 GeForce GTX 1070 | 8GB GDDR5 | $350

-Here's the cheapest option from Nvidia's latest range of cards, and it'll be battling it out against AMD's RX 480.
-The 6GB version is $240 on Newegg, and you can also find the excellent value 3GB version for $185.
+Here's a cheaper option from Nvidia's latest range of cards, and it'll be battling it out against AMD's RX 480.
+The 6GB version is $250 on Amazon, and you can also find the excellent value 3GB version for $190.